steadyfox2/steadyfox2/README.md

 Hello This is steadyfox2 github.
-Thank for your visiting 👋 My goal is to be a steady 🤖Data Analyst🤖
+Thank for your visiting 👋 My goal is to be a steady 🤖Data Analyst